yacineKahlerras/entertainement-app/README.md

 ### What I Learned

+- migrated this app from a create-react-app to NextJs to hide the TMDB api key in the env variable it was a lot less work than what i thought but it was still a bit annoying switching all the Links and the react-router-dom apis to the next router apis.
 - i gained a better undersanding of how to handle api's because they do not always show the same informations or be non-existant or have them in as something different, also reading the documentations and finding all the cool ways that i can do with the api is really fun